danielkesner/code-sample/README.md

 4. Run the program with a specific user ID by passing it as a parameter to the `run.sh` script.
 For example: `./run.sh "6bd5f3c04e6b5279aca633c2a245dd9c"` (make sure to surround the string with quotes!)

-## Expected outputs
+## Documentation
-See the documentation folder for more information about how to interpret the outputs of this program.
+See the documentation folder for more information about the project.